arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 Operator <ID of the Operator> : <talking time> <num of messages> <MBs of usage>
 ```

-2. For each Customer, How much Money that they spend for paying their bills
+2. For each Customer, How much money that they spend for paying their bills
 and the current debt at the end of the simulation in their bills.

 ```
-Customer <ID of the Customer> : <total Money spent> <current debt>
+Customer <ID of the Customer> : <total money spent> <current debt>
 ```

-3 - ID of the Customer that talks the most and the amount of time in terms of
+3. ID of the Customer that talks the most and the amount of time in terms of
-minutes. (if 2 Customers are equal, then print out the one that has smaller ID)
+minutes. (if 2 Customers are equal, then print out the one that has a smaller ID)

 ```
 <name of the Customer> : <talking time>
 ```

 4. ID of the Customer that sends messages the most and the number of
-messages. (if 2 Customers are equal, then print out the one that has smaller ID)
+messages. (if 2 Customers are equal, then print out the one that has a smaller ID)

 ```
 <name of the Customer> : <number Of Messages>
 ```

 5. ID of the Customer that connects the internet the most and the amount in
-terms of MBs. (if 2 Customers are equal, then print out the one that has smaller ID)
+terms of MBs. (if 2 Customers are equal, then print out the one that has a smaller ID)

 ```
 <name of the Customer> : <connection amount>